-These Visitorships are at present tenable only in the following institutions in Hong Kong: The Open University of Hong Kong, Lingnan University, and The Education University of Hong Kong.
+These Visitorships are at present tenable only in the following institutions in Hong Kong: Hong Kong Metropolitan University, Lingnan University, and The Education University of Hong Kong.

 The Foundation informs each institution, around January every year, of the number of visitorships that will be available in that institution in the coming academic year.
 Each will be invited to submit nominations for the Foundation’s consideration.

 Nominations are accompanied with the curriculum vitae of each of the candidate.

 The nominator must spell out the intended programme of activities for the nominated candidate, and to confirm that the relevant department/unit is responsible for taking care of the Visitor during the attachment.